 The organization was named in honor of John Filson, Kentucky’s first historian, whose book, The Discovery, Settlement, and Present State of Kentucke, and map of Kentucky were published in 1784.
 In honor of Filson and the centennial of those historical publications the organization was christened The Filson Club.
 From that small gathering of amateur historians in Durrett’s home, the institution evolved into Kentucky’s privately supported historical society.

 Sold to the Pearson family in the 1920s, the mansion was a funeral home for almost half a century.
-After passing through two other owners, The Filson purchased the mansion and accompanying carriage house in 1984.
-Renovation and a stacks addition for the society’s collection were completed in spring 1986.
-Both beautiful and functional, the Ferguson has been a wonderful home for The Filson and, in turn, by owning this historic property The Filson is assuring its preservation.
+After passing through two other owners, the Filson purchased the mansion and accompanying carriage house in 1984.
+Renovation and a stacks addition for the collection were completed in spring 1986.
+Both beautiful and functional, the Ferguson has been a wonderful home for the Filson and, in turn, by owning this historic property the Filson is assuring its preservation.